MatzE-sch/autoinvcat/README.md

 AutoInvCat uses sorting numbers from 100 to 127 for the automatically created inventory tabs.
 The order is the alphabetical order of the mod name

+## How to install:
+The whole project is the mod.
+Put the project folder into the Mods Directory of Minetest.

+### How to find the Mods Directory?
+Minetest > About > Open User Data Directory > Mods

 ## TODO:
 - also categorze items
 - category icons?